 Replace the assisting roller with one end in the left brass cover hole.
 The focal plane shutter has to be positioned on its largest slit.

 Set the Shutter Indicator in position "O".
 This correspondences with the "Open" position of the curtain slit.
 Now bring the right brass cover into position without loosing grip of the position of the upper roller.
 At the same time (you'll miss a third hand), try to position the two lower rollers so that they fit into the proper holes of the brass cover.
 Replace only one screw next to the winding key but not too fast.
 It will give you the opportunity to lift the lower side of the brass cover to load the spring without affecting the counter mechanism.
 This counter must be positioned on "0".

 If this all fits and thus is in the proper position, you may test that by turning the winding key just half a turn and watch the curtain movement.
 You'll miss the working of the spring.
 So we have to load the spring.
 To do this we have to have grip on the spring shaft.
 Just for this purpose we'll temporary mount the bolts the other way around on the shaft.

 Wind up the spring of the shaft from the lower roller until the upper side of the curtain comes down.
 Another two or three turns should be enough to guarantee the good working.
 Now unscrew the bolts and mount them as they should be mounted.
 First, the longer nut while holding back the spring-loaded control (P) and then the other one.
 While holding tight the longer nut, screw the small one clockwise against the other by using a pair of tweezers or a self made tool like this:

 Auto Graflex Junior History and more How to operate Key control functions

 Any Questions?
-Graflex Roll Holder for Auto Graflex Junior The World of Graflex
+Graflex Roll Holder for Auto Graflex Junior Back to Graflex Cameras

 Home Jo Lommen cameras